-3For packages that contain exclusively Python code, installation from a source distribution (fundamentally, an archive) just copies the extracted code to the proper location that the Python interpreter scans for packages and modules.
-Some packages, however, rely on extensions (i.e., dynamic libraries) that may already be packaged in the binary distribution or (often) that will need to be compiled on the target machine (from C, C++ or Cython code) at installation time before they can be moved to the Python installation.
-If this is the case, a development environment must be installed and configured on the target machine.
+4For packages that contain exclusively Python code, installation from a source distribution (fundamentally, an archive) just copies the extracted code to the location that the Python interpreter scans for packages and modules.
+Some third-party packages, however, rely on extensions (i.e., dynamic libraries) written in C, C++, or Cython (https://cython.org), that often but not always come packaged in compiled form as a binary distribution (wheel).
+In the case these extensions are not pre-compiled, a development environment must be installed and configured on the target machine to build them from source code during package installation.